 Category A, B Grants

-- Requests will be accepted on a continuous basis, pending availability of funds, until the end of the academic year June 30, 2017.
+- Requests will be accepted on a continuous basis, pending availability of funds.
 Requests should be submitted at least four weeks prior to the event.
 Funds will not be allowed to support events that have occurred prior to this submission.

 Category C, D, E Grants

 - Apply through the InfoReady portal.
 Download the Guidelines and Application.
 Applications are to be submitted as one pdf file.

 - Application sections include: